-The Mission Continues Fellowship Program empowers post-9/11 veterans to deploy on new missions in their communities.
+The Mission Continues Fellowship Program empowers post-9/11 veterans, Guardsmen and Reservists to deploy on new missions in their communities.
 Each fellowship combines volunteer service, professional development and personal growth to deliver a unique impact in the community.
 In return for their service, each Fellow receives a stipend provided by The Mission Continues along with personal coaching and mentorship from our staff.

 Volunteer 20 hours per week for 26 weeks at a nonprofit organization in your community.
 You will set goals with your host organization to achieve maximum impact.

 Increase your skill set through a professional development program and monthly assignments with coaching from our team that supports your fellowship and post-fellowship goals.

 Discover new opportunities for learning and growth within yourself and your community.
 Fellows report increases in civic engagement, health, and sense of purpose.

 Determining where you will serve is one of the most important and exciting decisions you will make related to the fellowship.
 Fellows volunteer with organizations addressing issues ranging from mentoring youth to reducing food deserts to disaster preparedness.
 Select your fellowship host site from a curated group of nonprofits with a presence in one of our ongoing operations, or propose a nonprofit of your choosing for consideration based upon eligibility requirements.Click Here to Explore Fellowship Opportunities